painebenjamin/fruition/docs/apis/client/web/rpc.rst

 Using an XML RPC Client is very simple.
 Once a client is instantiated, it will queue up a call to ``system.listMethods``, a built-in RPC function that will list the methods of a client.
 After that, calling them is as simple as calling the method with the appropriate variables ::

-  from pibble.api.client.webservice.rpc.xml.client import XMLRPCClient from pibble.api.exceptions import BadRequestError from pibble.api.exceptions import UnsupportedMethodError
+  from fruition.api.client.webservice.rpc.xml.client import XMLRPCClient from fruition.api.exceptions import BadRequestError from fruition.api.exceptions import UnsupportedMethodError

   client = XMLRPCClient("127.0.0.1")